-Because yelling “go left, go right” on a piggyback ride is hardly befitting of the tech-savvy kid you’re trying to raise, this ‘”smart” helmet lets them actively steer using the affixed handlebars and a series of electric shocks — kidding! — vibrations to your head.
+Because yelling “go left, go right” on a piggyback ride is hardly befitting of the tech-savvy kid you’re trying to raise, this smart helmet lets them actively steer using the affixed handlebars and a series of electric shocks — kidding! — vibrations to your head.
 Seriously.
 It’s called the Piggyback Driver, and it’s an innovative helmet for kids.

 In fact, the Piggyback Driver may be the perfect toy, albeit a novelty one: Your kid gets to actively engage in a ride around the park while you don’t have to listen to them bark directions like a side-seat driver navigating the alleys of an Italian alpine village.
 It’s a win-win.
 (Unless, of course, you actually enjoy talking to your child while playfully hoofing them around.)

 Check out the bells-and-whistles and features of the Piggyback Driver kids helmet:

 - Handlebars: Not only are they connected to the vibrating sensors inside the Piggyback Driver helmet that tell you which direction to turn, but they also provide a place for your kid to hold on that doesn’t involve choking you.

 - Turn signals: Yep, when they steer left or right, the LED blinkers also flash.
 Somewhat useful for approaching pedestrians, no?

 - A horn: For close calls with cyclists and/or when your Piggyback Driver ride is stuck in traffic moving through a busy airport terminal.